SUBMISSIONS FOR THE FALL 2023 ISSUE (MHR 8.23) WILL OPEN ON AUGUST 1, 2023.

 Email three to five poems, single-spaced; a brief cover letter; and 100-word, third-person bio, all in a single Microsoft Word Document (.docx).
 Please also include your preferred author photo.
 Your document filename should be your full name followed by the submission date (for example, “Jane Smith, 01/01/2020”).
 The email subject line should read “Submission: Your Name” only.

-MockingHeart Review publishes up to six (6) pieces per issue, as well as an occasional featured artist.
+MockingHeart Review publishes up to ten pieces per issue, as well as an occasional featured artist.
 We are open to all kinds of artwork–illustrations, photography, paintings, sketches, prints, engravings, sculpture, ceramics, and so on.
 Our taste is diverse and ever-expanding.
 Send us your masterpieces.

 Please title all images with the format “LastName_Title”.
 Please include dimensions and media with your submission.
 Pieces should be sent as individual JPEG or PNG files with resolution of 300 dpi.
 Images should be submitted in a high-resolution format.

-Email one to three images as JPEG or PNG files, along with a brief cover letter, preferred headshot photo, and 100-word, third-person bio.
+Email one to three images as JPEG or PNG files, along with a preferred headshot photo, artist statement, and 100-word, third-person bio.
 Your document filename should be your full name.
 The email subject line should read “SUBMISSION: YOUR NAME” only.